Direct Lender

 What Factors Affect Affordability?

 Interest rates are the single biggest factor affecting affordability.
 A 1% change in rates on a $300,000 loan changes your monthly payment by roughly $180 to $200.
-When rates are lower, you can afford a more expensive home on the same income.
+According to Freddie Mac, rates have fluctuated significantly in recent years, making it critical to lock when you find a favorable rate.

 Your credit score directly impacts your interest rate.
 Borrowers with scores above 760 qualify for the best rates, while those with scores in the 620 to 660 range may pay 0.5% to 1.5% more.
-This rate difference can mean tens of thousands of dollars over the life of the loan and can reduce the home price you can afford by $20,000 to $50,000.
+To understand all the factors that drive mortgage pricing, see our guide on understanding mortgage rates.
+This rate difference can reduce the home price you can afford by $20,000 to $50,000.

 Your down payment affects both the loan amount and whether you need mortgage insurance.
 A 20% down payment eliminates PMI, which reduces your monthly costs and increases the home price you can afford.
-However, saving 20% takes time, and lower down payment options (3% to 5%) may make more sense if home prices are rising.
+For first-time home buyers, down payment assistance programs can help bridge the gap.

 Property taxes vary dramatically by location.
-A home in New Jersey might have property taxes of 2.2% of assessed value, while an equivalent home in Hawaii might have taxes of 0.3%.
+According to the Tax Foundation, effective property tax rates range from 0.31% in Hawaii to 2.23% in New Jersey.
 These differences can mean hundreds of dollars per month in housing cost variation.

 The Hidden Costs of Homeownership